othomation/api-recettes/README.md

 ## What is used here ?

-NestJS, TypeORM, MySQL. (also Swagger)
+NestJS, TypeORM, MongoDB. (also Swagger)

 ## Installation